hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 - **reservations** lists all reservations for the currently logged-in user.
   Each reservation must have ***a unique identifier (which is different for each itinerary) in the entire system***, starting from 1 and increasing by 1 after each reservation is made.

   There are many ways to implement this.
 One possibility is to define a "ID" table that stores the next ID to use, and update it each time when a new reservation is made successfully.
+Another way is to define an id field as a Primary Key using the Identity type built into SQL Server, which allows SQL Server to generate unique values automatically for the Key field every time a new row is inserted into the Table.
+Your program won't know what the vlaue of the Idenity is until your INSERT statement has executed, at which time you can run a simple SELECT id FROM table WHERE ... statement to retrieve it.

   The user must be logged in to view reservations.
 The itineraries should be displayed using similar format as that used to display the search results, and they should be shown in increasing order of reservation ID under that username.
   Cancelled reservations should not be displayed.

-- **cancel(extra credit)** lets a user to cancel an existing uncanceled reservation.
+- **cancel(extra credit)** lets a user cancel an existing uncanceled reservation.
 The user must be logged in to cancel reservations and must provide a valid reservation ID.
   Make sure you make the corresponding changes to the tables in case of a successful cancellation (e.g., if a reservation is already paid, then the customer should be refunded).